-In this important volume, the respected feminist historian Miriam Schneir completes the work she began in her bestselling Feminism: The Essential Historical Writings, presenting contemporary writings that define the women’s movement today add reveal how radically transformative a force it is throughout the world.
+In this important volume, the respected feminist historian Miriam Schneir completes the work she began in her bestselling Feminism: The Essential Historical Writings, presenting contemporary writings that define the women’s movement today—and revealing how radically transformative a force it is throughout the world.

-Ranging from intensely personal statements to ringing manifestos, from diagnosis to outright rebellion, and incorporating both public records and works addressing such specific issues as religion, rape, women’s health, pornography, and the concerns of lesbians and women of color, Feminism in Our Time is the most thorough record to date of women’s ongoing struggle to control their own destinies and provide alternative visions of the just society and a true human equality.
+Here are the words of Doris Lessing, Betty Friedan, Germaine Greer, Anita Hill, and many other important feminist figures.
+Ranging from intensely personal statements to ringing manifestos, from diagnosis to outright rebellion, and incorporating both public records and works addressing such specific issues as religion, rape, women’s health, pornography, and the concerns of lesbians and women of color, Feminism in Our Time is a thorough record of women’s ongoing struggle to control their own destinies and provide alternative visions of a just society and true human equality.

 Get the news you want from Penguin Random House